 All in all, while there are some specific reasons you may want one thing or another, I think magazine capacity is trivial in a turkey gun.

-Pump actions are best for those of us who are not reliably cleaning our firearms.
-From a hunting perspective, follow-up shots with a pump are nearly as fast as a semi-automatic, to the point that the utility of the semi-automatic for this purpose is almost negligible.
-Pump Actions are typically much cheaper than other action types, except single-shot break actions.
+Pump actions are best for those of us who are not reliably cleaning our firearms, are on the most bare bones budgets, or want the most reliable action.
+From a hunting perspective, follow-up shots with a pump are nearly as fast as a semi-automatic, to the point that the utility of the semi-automatic for this purpose is negligible.
+Pump actions are typically much cheaper than other action types, except single-shot break actions.

 Break actions action allow for a longer barrel in the same overall length as a shorter barrel pump and semi-auto.
 A break action also allows for silent loading.
 I once blew it on a bird because I forgot to load my gun until I got into the woods.
 Little did I know that where I chose to rack my slide was right underneath a roosted bird.
 You live and you learn.